 The job of a Support Coordinator is to assist people and provide practical support to implement a plan, or to acquire a new skill or make a new connection.
 A support coordinator can be requested as part of the funding in a participant’s plan.
 A Support Coordinator is funded to work with people to:

-When the NDIS is fully implemented, the NDIS will be required to undertake reviews of over 2,000 plans per week.
-We don’t want the people we support having their needs or changed circumstances glossed over by a worker lacking the time to prepare fully for a meeting, so we want to ensure everyone we support has all of the relevant documentation and evidence to assist in their plan review.
+When the NDIS is fully implemented, the NDIS will be required to undertake a high volume of reviews across the scheme.
+We ensure everyone we support has all of the relevant documentation and evidence to assist in their plan review.

 As a personalised support organisation, we work with people to undertake detailed person centred planning that understands individual needs and desires, as well as utilising measures of supports intensity so that the people we support are thoroughly prepared for their plan reviews.